Justin-Sniesak/Justin-Sniesak/About_Me.md

 ### Notes
-Earlier commits were not annotated due to a focus on uploading and documenting work completed while repos were being built. going forward as of 08202025, in additionto consistent documentation formating and tree structure, all commits will be annotated with what is being uploaded.
+Earlier commits were not annotated due to a focus on uploading and documenting work completed while repos were being built. going forward as of 08202025, in addition to consistent documentation formating and tree structure, all commits will be annotated with what is being uploaded.

 ## Certification & Building Plan